datagazing/iterstring/README.rst

 * Coerce items to numbers where possible (see coerce)
 * Iterating over the object treats it like a list
 * Indexing the object treats it like a dictionary
-* Listr and Distr helper functions provide simple interfaces
+* listr and distr helper functions provide simple interfaces

 Examples
 --------